 The Law Society of New South Wales President's Medal

-The Law Society of New South Wales President's Medal is an annual award that recognises significant personal and professional contributions to the betterment of law and justice in the community by a NSW solicitor and member of the Law Society of NSW.
+The Law Society of New South Wales President's Medal is an annual award that recognises a NSW solicitor and Law Society member who has made a significant personal and professional contribution to the improvement of law and justice in the community.

 A person may be nominated for the Law Society’s President’s Medal if the following criteria are satisfied:

 - The person must be a current or former NSW solicitor and a member of The Law Society of New South Wales.
-However, currently serving Law Society Councillors are excluded from nomination.
+Currently serving Law Society Councillors are excluded from nomination.

 - The person is of high standing in the NSW legal profession.